Thomas-George-T/FlumeHiveTwitterApp/README.md

 	hive -f FlumeHiveTwitterApp/Hive scripts/create_tweets_avro_table.q
 	```

-10. Clean using tools like pig,OpenRefine etc.
+10. Clean using tools like pig, OpenRefine etc.

-11. Visualize the data into a dashboard using tools like tablaeu,d3.js etc.
+11. Visualize the data into a dashboard using tools like tablaeu, d3.js etc.